Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 # ✅ Make sure it works

 Once you've made the necessary changes to `components/pyth/components/Connect.tsx` and saved the file, click on the toggle switch labeled "Price feed Off" on the right side of the screen to connect to Pyth & display the current price of the SOL/USD product!
-Be aware that the queries are being put through a public endpoint and are therefore subject to rate and data limiting - If you leave this price feed running for a while, you will run out of requests and the feed will stop updating.
-Be sure to switch it off before moving to the next step!
+Be aware that the queries are being put through a public endpoint and are therefore subject to rate and data limiting - If you leave this price feed running for a while (~30 minutes), you will run out of requests and the feed will stop updating.
+Remember to switch it off before moving to the next step!

 ---